Costa Rica Bird Tour Hotspots

 It has established itself as the prime bird watching resort on the Caribbean with more than 330 species of birds having spotted so far.
 It is hardly a 3-hour drive from San Jose and the most frequent species seen are Great-tailed Grackle, Bronzed Cowbird, Blue Gray Tanger, Ferruginous Pygmy-owl, Palm Tanger.

 Costa Rica Focus, being one of the well-known name for offering customized birding tours in Costa Rica.
 We provide all-inclusive trips to every wonderful corner of Costa Rica with the guidance of travel experts.
-Feel free to contact us for your personalized bird watching tours in Costa Rica.
+Feel free to contact us for your personalized bird watching tour in Costa Rica.

 La Selva Biological Station is a place where you can see many species together at the same time.
 It has 1500 hectares of protected area which is capable of hosting about 300 individuals annually including students and scientists.
 The prime location and the extensive laboratory facilities of La Selva make it an internationally renowned destination in the world for people willing to study Tropical rainforest ecology.